couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 - `case-expr` - You can do conditional logic in an expression.
 If the first `WHEN` expression evaluates to TRUE, the result for this expression is the `THEN` expression.
 If the first `WHEN` evaluates to FALSE, then the next `WHEN` clauses will be evaluated.
 If no `WHEN` clause evaluates to `TRUE` the result is the `ELSE` expression.
 If no `ELSE` expression is provided in the clause, the result is NULL.

-- `collection-expr` - Enables you to use boolean expressions for nested collections.
-The two different ways to provide this expression is through either `ANY` or `ALL`.
+- `collection-expr` - Enables you to evaluate expressions using nested collections.
+The different forms of collection expressions are specified using `ANY`, `ALL`, `FIRST`, or `ARRAY`.
 You provide an array to evaluate as a `path` in an `OVER` clause.
-The server will iterate through each element in the array and assign each item an `identifier` from the `AS` clause.
-The `identifier` is only used as a identifier within the `ANY` or `ALL` clause and is distinct from identifiers provided in other clauses.
+The server will iterate through each element in the array and assign each item an `identifier` from the `IN` clause.
+The `identifier` is only used as a identifier within the collection expression and is distinct from identifiers provided in other clauses.

-    `ANY` If an expression evaluates to an array and at least one item in the array satisfies the `ANY` expression, then return `TRUE`, otherwise return `FALSE`.
+    `ANY` If at least one item in the array satisfies the `ANY` expression, then return `TRUE`, otherwise return `FALSE`.

-    `ALL` If an expression evaluates to an array and all array elements satisfy the `ALL` expression, return TRUE.
-Otherwise return `FALSE.` If an array is empty, return `TRUE`.
+    `ALL` If all array elements satisfy the `ALL` expression, return TRUE.
+Otherwise return `FALSE.` If the array is empty, return `TRUE`.

+    `FIRST` Return the evaluated expression using the first array element (that satisifies the `WHEN` clause, if provided).

+    `ARRAY` Returns a new array of the evaluated expression using each element of the `OVER` array (that satisifies the `WHEN` clause, if provided).

 - `logical-term` - Enables you to combine other expression with boolean logic.
 Includes `AND`, `OR`, and `NOT`.